MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Results and Discussion

 \subsection{Training dynamics and convergence behavior}

-The training dynamics provide insight into the optimization landscape of the multi-task problem and the effectiveness of the two-stage training strategy.
-Stage~1 (joint training with cosine warm restarts) ran for 83 epochs before early stopping triggered, with the best validation loss of 0.388 achieved at epoch~33.
-The cosine warm-restart schedule produced visible improvements at restart boundaries (epoch~30 marks the first restart at $T_0 = 30$ epochs), confirming that the periodic exploration of new loss landscape regions benefits multi-task optimization.
-During Stage~1, the per-property validation losses exhibit different convergence rates: heat capacity and boiling point converge rapidly within the first 10 epochs, while $\log P$ and viscosity require more epochs to reach their minimum, reflecting the different complexities of the underlying structure--property relationships.
-Stage~2 (backbone-frozen head fine-tuning with cosine decay) ran for 26 additional epochs at a reduced learning rate of $2 \times 10^{-5}$, with the best validation loss (0.381) achieved within the first epoch, demonstrating the immediate benefit of isolated head calibration against the frozen backbone representation.
+Figure~\ref{fig:training_curves} shows the Stage-2 training and validation loss curves (panel a) and the per-property validation loss evolution (panel b).

-The validation RMSE values (Table~\ref{tab:val_results}) are generally lower than the test values for properties with scaffold-based splitting (e.g., boiling point: 30.18~K validation vs.\ 47.82~K test), reflecting the greater structural diversity in the test set enforced by the scaffold split.
-For properties with coverage-balanced splitting (hydration free energy, viscosity, heat capacity), validation and test performance are more comparable, as the random assignment does not impose scaffold novelty.
+The joint phase of Stage 2 (cosine warm restarts) ran for 83 epochs before early stopping, with best validation loss $0.388$ at epoch 33; the warm-restart boundary at $T_0 = 30$ epochs is visible as a discontinuity in the loss curve.
+Per-property convergence is heterogeneous: heat capacity and boiling point converge within ten epochs, while $\log P$ and viscosity require more, consistent with the differing complexity of their structure--property mappings.
+The head-consolidation epilogue (backbone-frozen, $\alpha = 2 \times 10^{-5}$, 26 epochs) reaches its best validation loss of $0.381$ in the first epoch, confirming that the gains there come from isolated head re-calibration against the now-frozen backbone.
+Stage 3 (the backbone-unfrozen targeted fine tune on the augmented set) and Stage 4 (per-property G+ evaluation) are described in Section~\ref{sec:two_stage} and produce the deployed-model performance of Table~\ref{tab:test_results}.